pmeier/light-the-torch/README.md

    your local machine.
 This can be quite challenging for new users and at least tedious for more experienced ones.
 2. Besides the stable binaries, PyTorch also offers nightly, test, and long-time support (LTS) ones.
-To install them, you need a different `--extra-index-url` value for each.
+To install them, you need a different `--extra-index-url` for each.
 For the nightly and test channel you also need to supply the `--pre` option.
-3. If you want to install any package hosted on PyPI that depends on PyTorch, you always also specify all PyTorch distributions to install.
+3. If you want to install any package hosted on PyPI that depends on PyTorch, you always also need to specify all needed PyTorch distributions in the `pip install` command.
    Otherwise, the `--extra-index-url` flag is ignored and the PyTorch distributions hosted on PyPI will be installed.

 If any of these points don't sound appealing to you, and you just want to have the same user experience as `pip install` for PyTorch distributions, `light-the-torch` was made